smahdink/LLMTranslate/README.md

 ---

 ## 🛠️ Installation Guide
-  * The commands you see in this guide can be executed inside a command line interface regardless of the OS (Linux, Windows, MacOS).
+  * The commands you see in this guide can be executed inside a **Terminal** regardless of the OS (Linux, Windows, MacOS).
 But you need Python3 and pip installed beforehand.

 1.  **Clone the repository:**
     ```bash